ToddBradley/gin-and-miskatonic/_tabs/about.md

 image: /images/battlefield.webp
 ---

-This website is all about a campaign of Call of Cthulhu, 7th Edition.
+This website is all about a campaign of the tabletop role playing game [*Call of Cthulhu*](https://www.chaosium.com/call-of-cthulhu-rpg/).
 We play in Denver, Colorado.

 ![](</images/battlefield.webp>)